Souradeep2233/Titanic_Survival_Problem/Readme.md

 ## **📜 License**

-This project is open-source and available under the [MIT License](http://docs.google.com/LICENSE).
+This project is open-source and available under the MIT LICENSE.

 ## **📧 Contact**